 Rebuking China, Taiwan Votes To Reelect President Tsai Ing-wen

-Taiwan's president, Tsai Ing-wen, has won a landslide victory in a hotly-contested election, dealing a stinging rebuke to Beijing's efforts to control the island's democratic government.
+Taiwan's president, Tsai Ing-wen, has won a landslide victory in a hotly contested election, dealing a stinging rebuke to Beijing's efforts to control the island's democratic government.

-"Democratic Taiwan and our democratically-elected government will not concede to threats and intimidation," Tsai declared to thousands of cheering supporters at an election rally outside her party's campaign headquarters Saturday night.
+"Democratic Taiwan and our democratically elected government will not concede to threats and intimidation," Tsai declared to thousands of cheering supporters at an election rally outside her party's campaign headquarters Saturday night.
 "The results of this election have made that answer crystal clear."

 A record 8.17 million voters cast their ballots for Tsai, according to Taiwan's election commission, the most ever for a presidential candidate since the island began holding direct presidential elections in 1996.

 Tsai's vote total put her ahead of her opponent, the populist mayor Han Kuo-yu, by almost 20 percentage points in what has become one of the island's most closely-watched presidential and legislative races in its short democratic history.
-Tsai's party, the Democratic Progressive Party (DPP) also maintained its majority in Taiwan's legislature, clearing a path for Tsai to push through a number of educational and health care reforms.
+Tsai's party, the Democratic Progressive Party, also maintained its majority in Taiwan's legislature, clearing a path for Tsai to push through a number of educational and health care reforms.

 Tsai's margin of victory — she garnered more than 57% of the popular vote — marked a stunning turnaround.
 More than half a year ago, she lagged behind the Kuomintang party's Han in the polls.
 She staged a comeback in large part by taking an aggressive stance in support of Hong Kong residents protesting Beijing's rule.